lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 *   **Start URLs**: one or more URLs from which the crawl of an AU begins.
 *   **Crawl seed**: in lieu of a list of start URLs, code called a crawl seed can compute the starting points of the crawl of an AU, for instance by interacting with an API.
 *   **Permission URLs**: one or more URLs giving the LOCKSS software permission to crawl an AU, if permission is not given on the start URLs.
+*   **Per-host permission path**: path where permission statement may be found on hosts not listed in start URLs or Permission URLs.
+Useful for sites such as Internet Archive that have banks of similar hosts with unpredictable names.
 *   **Permitted Host Pattern**: pattern rules to allow collection from hosts that cannot explicitly grant permission, such as CDN hosts used to distribute standard components used by web sites, such as javascript libraries.
 *   **Crawl rules**: sequential rules determining if a URL discovered during the crawl of an AU should in turn be fetched as part of the AU or not.
 *   **Crawl window**: a crawl window controls what times of day or days of the week crawls against the preservation target are allowed; by default an AU is eligible to crawl at any time.